 Urinals – do they need to go?
 (1st pun)

 I just don’t understand why urinals are the way they are.
-The function they serve is pretty obvious and I am pretty sure that the invention of the first urinal was one of those Eureka! moments when necessity and opportunity collide.
+The function they serve is obvious and I am pretty sure that the invention of the first urinal was one of those Eureka! moments when necessity and opportunity collide.
 Like all really good ideas, they are simple and based on addressing a perceived issue or need (i.e. Let’s invent a toilet that takes advantage of the fact that men will pee just about anywhere and on anything!).
 As time has gone by, it is the functional parameters that seem to be dictating the direction of urinal design; and as a result, they have become more efficient and streamlined (2nd pun).

-There are building and plumbing codes that dictate how many urinals you can put into a bathroom.
-Somewhere, scientists are evaluating statistics, data and trends to develop ever evolving codes based upon use (restaurant, retail office, etc.) and occupancy, in an effort to predict how many people are going to need access to those urinals at any one singular point in time.
+There are building and plumbing codes that dictate how many urinals you can put in a toilet room.
+Somewhere, scientists are evaluating statistics, data and trends to develop ever evolving codes based upon use (restaurant, retail office, etc.) and occupancy, in an effort to predict how many people are going to need access to those urinals at any one singular moment in time.
 Building codes limit how close urinals can be placed next to one another while developers limit how far apart they can be placed from one another.
 It is empirical data that has driven the modern-day developments of urinals but along the way, the basic experience of using a urinal has been overlooked, or at the very least, so far moved down the priority list that its consideration is a non-factor.

 There is some basic knowledge that everyone should have when entering a conversation about urinals (at your next party or social gathering perhaps?).
 The first item is the guy code of proximity spacing when it comes to using urinals.
 It’s pretty basic and comes naturally to most men without having to discuss the specifics but I have included a diagram here to illustrate the sequence (fig. 01).
 It does become more tricky with an even number of urinals but the logic is the same.

 Secondly, some urinal layouts provide screening between the urinals and take consideration to place something at eye level.
 This eye level distraction can be many things but most commonly it is something in a glass fronted display cabinet containing something to look at – like a page from the sports section.
-This distraction exists primarily to aid the awkward social situation of where to look when using the urinal (do I look down or stare at the wall just a few inches from my face..?
+This distraction exists primarily to aid the awkward social situation of where to look when using the urinal (do I look down or stare at the wall just a few inches from my face … ?
 It doesn’t really matter as long as you don’t look left or right).

 These solutions solve problems (where to stand and where to look) that I consider to be low hanging fruit (3rd – it’s almost too easy); those are easy problems to fix.
 The one singularly important, yet the completely unresolved issue that remains is an issue that could affect every single person in the civilized world.
 Yes – I am talking about urinal splatter.
 With all the different shapes and sizes of urinals available, men have to make snap decisions of how to deal with the inevitable splatter that happens when standing immediately in front of a urinal.
 Aim high or low?
 Into a corner or just to the side?
 Go left and shade right or go right and shade left?
 Don’t forget to consider the proximity of possible additional patrons.
 If it’s been awhile, what about force and velocity?
 You now have NASA level calculations that need to be solved in the time between entering the bathroom and covering the distance to the urinal.
 The number of variables is staggering: force, mass, acceleration, compound angles, trajectory, distance, etc. Striking a balance to all these variables will hopefully result in dry pants and shoes (or feet in the case of sandals – ugg).